pandas-dev/pandas/doc/source/timeseries.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Numpy < 1.7 has a broken ``timedelta64`` type that does not correctly work
-for arithmetic.
-Pandas bypasses this, but for frequency conversion as above,
+for arithmetic. pandas bypasses this, but for frequency conversion as above,
 you need to create the divisor yourself.
 The ``np.timetimedelta64`` type only
 has 1 argument, the number of **micro** seconds.